ringosham/ToggleSneak/README.md

 ### Bug reports

 Please report them under [issues](https://github.com/ringosham/ToggleSneak/issues).
 Describe what went wrong and how do you reproduce it.
+If it is a crash, please include your crash report as well.

 ### Pull requests